-Traditional financiers will often focus on their headline service fee, which while appearing cheaper than most, fails to consider the several unavoidable costs of invoice finance.
+Traditional financiers will often focus on their headline service fee that, while appearing cheaper than most, fails to consider the several unavoidable costs of invoice finance.

-Not only will it take up to six weeks to get a facility in place, but depending on the size of your business, you’ll be charged anywhere from £500 up into the thousands.
+- Not only will it take up to 6 weeks to get a facility in place but, depending on the size of your business, you’ll be charged anywhere from £500 up into the thousands.

 - Most financiers will determine a rolling monthly fee based on the projected turnover from invoices you put forward in your business plan.

 - You are legally committed to push a minimum amount of business through most financiers, which means that agencies will often pay for a facility they’re not using.

 - This can be anywhere between £3 – 15,000 and means that in certain sectors like oil, whereby demand can drastically fluctuate, agencies can be penalised.

 Every day you wait on late invoices, your agency loses money

 Invoice factoring providers loan money against your invoices and then collect on the money owed.
 By advancing a conditional amount upfront, they will then release the total invoice value once your client pays them.